kathleenwest/Azure-Virtual-Machine-Web-App-Demo-Project/README.md

 ## Create a Virtual Machine

-1. Loging to the Azure portal.
+1. Login to the Azure portal.
 2. On the homepage, click "Create a resource"
 3. Select "Compute" from the category menu
 4. Select the "Virtual Machine" product and select Create to start the wizard process
 5. Create a Linux VM with the following details:
    - Subscription: This will vary for you.
 Should default to your main subscription.
    - Resource Group: `web-app-vm-project`
    - VM Name: `linux-vm-project`
    - Region: East US or a region closest to you that is available
    - Availability Options: Default option of "No infrastructure redundancy required" is fine here.
    - Image: Ubuntu Server (any version) but I'm going to use the latest version 18.04 LTS
    - Azure Spot instance: No
    - Size: Click on "Select Size" and select "Standard B1ls"
    - Authentication type: Password
    - Username: (any username you choose) `projectadmin`
    - Password: (any password you choose) `projectadmin|2021`
    - Inbound Port Rules: "Allow Select Ports" and make sure from the drop-down menu, 22 and 80 are selected
    - Monitoring: Disable boot diagnostics
 6. Click Review + Create and carefully review your virtual machine settings
 7. Create your virtual machine (VM).
 This process may take awhile but a notification will inform you that your resource is created when it is ready.
 8. Take a look at your newly created and running resource.
+9. Stop the machine if your are done using it or continue to the next section.

-9. Note: We chose not to reserve a Public IP address.
+Note: We chose not to reserve a Public IP address.
 The one shown in the VM overview is temporary for only when the VM is running and will change the next time you start the VM.
-10. Stop the machine if your are done using it or continue to the next section.

 [![Watch the tutorial video](/images/CreateVirtualMachinePoster.jpg)](https://youtu.be/oKk8BR2s7Ho "Video Tutorial - How to Create a Virtual Machine")